unisport/react-router-dom-redux/README.md

 ### Taco Component

-The last component in this example is the Taco component.
+The next component in this example is the Taco component.
 I has access to dispatch() but no state which is done by not passing anything to the connect function.
 If I wanted to access the history object from within the Taco component I could accomplish this by using the withRouter function imported from react-router-dom

 ```
 import React from 'react'